openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

      ***HOST-A$ ovs-appctl tnl/ports/show***

-*	  As mentioned before, its necessary that the vswitch should have the arp-table entries to do tunnelling at userspace.
+*	  As mentioned before, it's necessary that the vswitch should have the arp-table entries to do tunneling at userspace.
 The learned arp entries in the vswitch can be verified by,

       ***HOST-A$ ovs-appctl tnl/arp/show***